Framo (car): Relocation to Hainichen

 In 1934, the company moved to Hainichen and was subsequently rebranded as FRAMO-Werke GmbH, Hainichen.
 Framo is a made-up word based on FRAnkenberg and MOtorenwerk (engine plant).
 At this point, the company was already employing 700 workers.
 1934 also saw the development of compact cars.
 First, the tricycle Stromer FP 200 was released.
 Its successors Piccolo VH 200 and Piccolo VH 300 had four wheels.
 Overall, the cars were not a huge success.

 Following up on the earlier success of the motorized freight trikes, a new line of minivans with four wheels was introduced in 1938.
 The first model was called V 500.

 World War II

 The production of military products and weapons began in 1943.
 From September 1944 until April 1945, 500 female prisoners of Hainichen concentration camp, a subcamp of Flossenbürg concentration camp, were forced to work for the Framo enterprise.

 East Germany

 In 1945, on the orders of the occupying Soviet military administration, the factories were dismantled as part of war reparations and shipped to the Soviet Union.

 The factory restarted the assembly of the pre-war-model (V 501/2) in 1949.
 The newly developed postwar models V 901 and V 902 entered the market in 1951.
 The development of varying superstructures began in 1953.
+Production continued and remained in Hainichen until 1991.

+Reformation in 2014

+In 2014, in Langenbernsdorf, Germany, Framo GmbH was founded, and produces electric trucks.